simonschoof/simonschoof.com/content/post/first-steps-fsharp.md

 ### Dos and Dont's

-As I have said already in the beginning I wanted to take into account Scott Wlashins [dos and dont´s](https://fsharpforfunandprofit.com/learning-fsharp/#dos-and-donts) for learnig F#.
+As I have said already in the beginning I wanted to take into account Scott Wlashins [dos and dont´s](https://fsharpforfunandprofit.com/learning-fsharp/#dos-and-donts) for learning F#.
 In the next step we will have a closer look at all of them except for the don´t use the debugger advise, which we addressed above.

 **Don’t use the mutable keyword**